 Business Research Methodology is a way to systematically solve a research problem.
-It is a science of studying how research is done scientifically.
 Accordingly, students are exposed to the various steps generally taken by a researcher in studying the research problem, along with the logic behind them.
 The main topics of the course include problem definition, research design, types and methods, measurement and scaling, data collection, sampling, and reporting.